Child Custody Lawyer in Fort Worth, Texas

 If parents cannot resolve the issues of custody by themselves or through some phase of the mediation process, the parties always have the right to have a hearing of the issues before the court.
 However, if the parties cannot agree on an arrangement for their children, custody litigation can be a long, complicated, and expensive process that can serve to increase the acrimony between the parties.

-When the future of your children is at stake, you need to have a family law attorney with the experience to navigate the process and bring the important considerations to light.
+When the future of your children is at stake, you need to have a child custody lawyer in Fort Worth with the experience to navigate the process and bring the important considerations to light.

 Child Custody FAQs

 Do I need a lawyer for child custody?